finnito/Science/content/12phy/as91171/5-projectile-motion.md

 ### Pātai Rua

 Lachie kicks a rugby ball straight upwards.
-It is in the air for __10.6s__ before it hits the ground.
+It is in the air for $10.6s$ before it hits the ground.

-1. What is the inital velocity of the ball?
+1. What is the initial velocity of the ball?
 2. How high does the ball rise?

 __Remember:__ Knowns, Unknowns, Formula, Substitute, Solve